for atomic-structure display

 libraries statically linked so you do not need to have the dynamic versions of

 these libraries on your system.
 The Old Demos for

 Linux/GTK may be more satisfactory if you have an older Linux system, though

 they do require your system to have Mesa OpenGL with OSMesa.

 These Linux demos use fairly recent versions of the shared libraries.
 ATOMS and SHAPE have the Mesa OpenGL libraries statically linked so you do not need to have the dynamic versions of these libraries on your system.
 The Old Demos for Linux/GTK may be more satisfactory if you have an older Linux system, though they do require your system to have Mesa OpenGL with OSMesa.

 As of 2003, all new versions of Shape Software programs are based on the wxWidgets cross-platform development framework, rather than the Microsoft Foundation Classes.

 Bound instruction manuals have been discontinued.
 Each program has a manual in PDF form, which can be printed out.
 The Help system provided for each program contains all the material in the instructions.

 Go to the SHOPPING CART for direct credit-card purchases.
 We now use PayPal, supporting VISA, MasterCard, American Express, Discover Card and Paypal accounts.

-The following prices are for distribution by CDROM or directly by download.
+The following prices are for distribution directly by download or otherwise electronically as may be arranged.
 The instruction manual is included in electronic PDF form (see www.adobe.com for the free Adobe Acrobat reader).